Table of Contents

 1999: I helped to found the British Federation for Historical Swordplay, with Paul Macdonald and Bob Brooks.
 It is still running today.

 2001: I founded The School of European Swordsmanship in Helsinki.
 It has spread to Singapore (possibly the first HMA school in Asia), Australia, Sweden, Germany, the United States, Canada, as well as all across Finland.
-The prevalence of Finns in the modern HMA scene is directly due to the School: Ilkka Hartikainen, Kristian Ruokonen, and many others got their start there.
+The prevalence of Finns in the modern HMA scene is directly due to the School.

 2004: I published The Swordsman's Companion.
 It broke new ground and got a generation of students across the globe started with HMA.